f-lsq/capkeybara/readme.md

   }
 ```

+# Possible Improvement
+* Saving user information in localStorage or sessionStorage instead of constantly calling the API for the information -> Error calling API when token refreshes

 # Capkeybara
 [Capkeybara](#) is THE ultimate e-commerce platform for top-notch mechanical keyboard components that cater to all your needs!